 Having spent over 150 days on his first tour of the International Space Station, it’s safe to say that Clayton C. Anderson knows a thing or two about space travel.
 Now retired and affectionately known as “Astro Clay” by his many admirers on social media and the internet, Anderson has fielded thousands of questions over the years about spaceflight, living in space, and what it’s like to be an astronaut.
 Written with honesty and razor-sharp wit, It’s a Question of Space gathers Anderson’s often humorous answers to these questions and more in a book that will beguile young adults and space buffs alike.
 Covering topics as intriguing as walking in space, what astronauts are supposed to do when they see UFOs, and what role astronauts play in espionage, Anderson’s book is written in an accessible question-and-answer format that covers nearly all imaginable aspects of life in space.
 From living in zero-gravity to going to the bathroom up there, It’s a Question of Space leaves no stone unturned in this witty firsthand account of life as an astronaut.
 Buy Here

-Letters From Space (Sleeping Bear Press, coming in 2020), illustrated by Susan Batori.
+Letters From Space (Sleeping Bear Press, coming in 2020), illustrated by Susan Batori

 Entertaining and straightforward, Anderson pens space-based letters home to earthbound friends and family.
 Focused on his life in space and beautifully illustrated by internationally-known artist and illustrator Susan Batori, Letters From Space is charming, intriguing, and informative all at the same time.
+Buy Here

 “Clayton Anderson is as American as mom, baseball and apple pie.
-He is an outstanding motivational speaker especially to a younger audience.
-He comes from small town Nebraska and achieved his lifelong dream of becoming Nebraska’s first astronaut.
+He is an outstanding motivational speaker, especially to a younger audience.
+He comes from small-town Nebraska and achieved his lifelong dream of becoming Nebraska’s first astronaut.
 His message is that you can do whatever you put your mind to as long as you work hard and never give up.
 I have seen him keep an entire school spellbound by his remarks as well as bring tears to the eyes of 500 adults after a keynote address.
 Clayton has strong family values, an incredible work ethic and despite his success in space has his feet firmly planted on the ground.”

-Rod Bates, General Manager Nebraska Educational Telecommunications
+Rod Bates, General Manager, Nebraska Educational Telecommunications

 “We hired Clay Anderson to speak to a group of 200 BP new hire employees.
 Clay presented material from his career at NASA, addressing the value of personal and institutional courage and effectively relating the technical challenges faced by NASA and BP.
 He is articulate, enthusiastic, and thoroughly entertaining.
-He tailors his message to his audience and answers questions from the audience with a smile, good humor and a touch of irreverence.
+He tailors his message to his audience and answers questions from the audience with a smile, good humor, and a touch of irreverence.
 Clay has been a pleasure to work with, and I would recommend his service to any organization.”

 Aubrey Collie, BP Challenge Summit Co-Lead

-“Astronaut Clayton Anderson spoke to over 1000 of our members in October 2012 and was a success from start to finish.
+“Astronaut Clayton Anderson spoke to over 1,000 of our members in October 2012 and was a success from start to finish.
 He is well-spoken, funny, educational, yet poignant and received a standing ovation at the conclusion of his talk.
-Clayton’s presentation appealed to all ages and gave the audience a clearer understanding into the life of a NASA astronaut.
+Clayton’s presentation appealed to all ages and gave the audience a clearer understanding of the life of a NASA astronaut.
 On a personal level, he was a delight to work with while in Omaha.
 Prompt, accommodating and fun to be with.
 He made my job as the lecture coordinator a breeze!”

 Carrie May, Omaha Town Hall VP – Lecture Coordinator